minniewei/NTHU_OS_2025/MP4-spec.md

 ### Instructions

-- Refer to link [student guide](https://github.com/NTHU-LSALAB/xv6-Template/tree/student) to launch the development environment.
+- Refer to link [student guide](https://git.lsalab.cs.nthu.edu.tw/os25/os25_shared_xv6/src/branch/student/) to launch the development environment.

 ## Part 1: Large Files

 ### Description:

 In this part, you are required to extend the xv6 file system to support large files by increasing the maximum number of data blocks that a file can use.
 The core idea is to implement **doubly-indirect blocks**.
 Each doubly-indirect block will contain 256 pointers to singly-indirect blocks, and each singly-indirect block will contain 256 pointers to data blocks.
-By replacing one direct block pointer with a doubly-indirect block pointer, you can significantly increase the file capacity.
+Pleace replace one direct block with a doubly-indirect block to increase the file capacity.
 However, to reach our target of **up to 66666 data blocks**, you will need to incorporate extra doubly-indirect blocks in your design.

 ### Trace Code: